 Though you can opt to throw a party at the barn, people are more likely to linger if they’re not frozen to the core in the first half hour.
 Why not invite the gang over to your home to celebrate the season?
 And don’t worry if your house isn’t Martha Stewart-ready; one of the best things about barn buds is they won’t cast judgement—they know how clean you keep your horse and your tack!

-It’s good to pick your party day early, but don’t be offended if not everyone can make it.
+For a horsey holiday party, It’s a good idea to pick your party day early, but don’t be offended if not everyone can make it.
 Between work parties and relatives in town, it can be virtually impossible to find a date and time that works for everyone.

 If you think your party will become a staple on the holiday calendar, pick a date (like the third weekend in December) you can use year after year; people will begin planning their season with your party in mind.